HPaulowicz/sequelize-swagger-generator/README.md

 #### More

-This module is based on [express-swaggerize-ui](https://github.com/pgroot/express-swaggerize-ui) and [Doctrine-File](https://github.com/researchgate/doctrine-file)
+This module is a fork of [express-swagger-generator](https://github.com/pgroot/express-swagger-generator)